carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Back in the Bitget app, paste the address in the “Withdrawal address” field, tap "All" in the "Withdrawal amount" field, then tap "Withdraw".
+<li>Back in the Bitget app, paste the address in the "Withdrawal address" field, tap "All" in the "Withdrawal amount" field, then tap "Withdraw".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Withdrawing to wallet - 7.png"}
 ::